/* Rambling Owl addition to remove page titles from blogs */

 Colin and Bod admire the forest

-from an old stone bridge that spanned the small gorge the tumbling water had created.
-It was a truly rubbish game of Poohsticks.
-Bod’s oversized branch immediately got wedged in the rapids and my more modest twig was swept away so fast we never saw it emerge from the other side.
+from an old stone bridge above one of the cascades.
+It was a thoroughly unsatisfying game.
+Bod's branch wedged in the rapids immediately and sat there, immovable, being roared at by the current.
+My twig moved so fast that we never saw it emerge from the other side.
+The sport requires calmer water and we had the wrong river.

 Another fantastic view of Ness